-The EOS mainnet has officially gone live after the 15 percent - or 150 mln - positive vote threshold was hit yesterday, June 14.
+The EOS blockchain has now officially been activated, after the 15 percent - or 150 mln - positive vote threshold was hit yesterday, June 14, according to EOS Block Producer voting statistics.

 As of press time, over 177 mln of all EOS token have been staked, successfully validating the EOSIO blockchain.